gsemet/dopplerr/README.rst

 Installing in your system
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Do NOT install a Python application in your system.
-Use Virtualenv.
+Always use a Virtualenv.
 Or
-let it do by your distribution's maintainer.
+let it be handled by your distribution's maintainer.

-This method is used when building the docker image:
+This method is used when building the docker image (and the travis build):

 ::